Irving Smith (RAF officer)

-Irving Stanley Smith CBE, DFC1 (21 May 1917 – 16 February 2000) was a New Zealand flying ace of the Royal New Zealand Air Force (RNZAF) during the Second World War, who subsequently transferred to the Royal Air Force (RAF).
-He was credited with the destruction of eight enemy aircraft.
+Irving Stanley Smith CBE, DFC1 (21 May 1917 – 16 February 2000) was a New Zealand flying ace of the Royal Air Force (RAF) during the Second World War.
+He was credited with the destruction of eight German aircraft.
+He was also involved in Operation Jericho, an air raid on a German-controlled prison in Amiens, France.

-Born in Invercargill, New Zealand, Smith joined the RNZAF in 1939 but was sent in England for training with the RAF.
-He flew Hawker Hurricanes with No. 151 Squadron during the Battle of Britain.
+Born in Invercargill, New Zealand, Smith joined the Royal New Zealand Air Force in early 1939 but was sent in England for training and subsequently gained a short service commission with the RAF.
+He flew Hawker Hurricane fighters with No. 151 Squadron during the Battle of Britain.
 The squadron switched to night fighting duties during the Blitz and by 1942 he was its commander.
-He spent most of 1943 on staff duties but returned to operations in February 1944 as commander of No. 487 (NZ) Squadron.
+He spent most of 1943 on staff duties but returned to operations in February 1944 as commander of No. 487 (NZ) Squadron which operated the de Havilland Mosquito fighter-bomber.
 He led it for the most of 1944, including during Operation Jericho and in air support duties for the D-Day landings in Normandy.
 The final months of the war was spent on instructing duties.
-Having formally transferred to the RAF from the RNZAF, he held a series of flying and administrative posts in the postwar period until his retirement in 1966.
+Having gained a permanent commission in the RAF, he held a series of flying and administrative posts in the postwar period until his retirement in 1966.
 He later farmed in Devon and died in 2000, at the age of 82.

 Early life

-Born in Invercargill, New Zealand, on 21 May 1917, Irving Stanley Smith was the son of A. E. Smith and his wife.
+Born in Invercargill, New Zealand, on 21 May 1917, Irving Stanley Smith was the son of Albert Edgar and Helen Ann Smith.
 The family later moved north to Whangārei, where he was educated at Whau Valley School and then went on to Whangarei Boys' High School.
 He was working as an apprentice coachwork painter in Auckland when he was accepted for a short service commission in the Royal New Zealand Air Force in January 1939.
 He commenced training at Māngere in May, but soon went to England for flight training with the Royal Air Force (RAF).

 Second World War

-In September 1939, and with the Second World War now underway, Smith was at No. 10 Elementary Flying Training School at Yatesbury, learning to fly on Tiger Moths, before going on to No. 2 Flying Training School at Brize Norton in March the following year.
-In July 1940, with his flight training completed, he was posted to the RAF's No. 151 Squadron.
-His new unit was based at North Weald and flew the Hawker Hurricane.
+In September 1939, and with the Second World War now underway, Smith was at No. 10 Elementary Flying Training School at Yatesbury, learning to fly on Tiger Moth trainers, before going on to No. 2 Flying Training School at Brize Norton in the following year.
+Smith was granted a short service commission in the RAF on 23 March as an acting pilot officer.
+In July 1940, with his flight training completed, he was posted to the RAF's No. 151 Squadron with his rank confirmed as a pilot officer.
+His new unit was based at North Weald and flew the Hawker Hurricane fighter.